 I filled all roles on this project.
-My most significant learnings on this project were the importance of a team with well-balanced skills and digging deeper with ethnographic research while dealing with sensitive matters including trauma and other mental illness issues.
+My most significant learnings were the importance of a team with well-balanced skills and digging deeper with ethnographic research while dealing with sensitive matters including trauma and other mental illness issues.

-A Mentor Peer is an individual who has previously received treatment, or overcome specific issues in his or her life and wants to help people that are currently suffering, by offering guidance and support.
+Mentor Peer: is an individual who has previously received treatment, or overcomes specific issues in their life and wants to help people that are currently suffering, by offering guidance and support.

 Using journey mapping, I created a typical path for the three types of users to highlight the major pain points and find a solution.
 This was done by using the information I received through interviews with target customers.

 People are willing to seek out help to improve their mental health

 Peer support and understanding is helpful during recovery